spaceconcordia/SpacecraftSoftware/hello/README.md

 hello
 =====

-A simple example package that displays greeting to the user.
+A simple example package that displays a greeting to the user.